quince-science/QuinCe/Documentation/Design/ExportScripts/CarbonPortal/README.txt

 Mermaid diagrams are precompiled as PNGs for ease of display, using the following mermaid-cli command:

-mmdc -w 600 .i x.mermaid -o x.png
+mmdc -w 600 -i x.mermaid -o x.png